ericmschow/personal-iot-project/README.md

 9. On Pi `arp -a` to find new IP address
 10. Navigate to that IP in smartphone browser and set up template https://templates.blakadder.com/awp04l.html
 11. If it doesn't work there is a submenu where you make sure FLAG is set to 0 (should look like `{"NAME":"AWP04L","GPIO":[57,255,255,131,255,134,0,0,21,17,132,56,255],"FLAG":0,"BASE":18}`
-12. Change topic in mqtt settings to something like `coffee` or `lamp`
+12. Change client and topic in mqtt settings to something like `coffee` or `lamp` and Friendly Name in other settings to same

 ## MQTT related
 * Can test from pi with `mosquitto_sub -t mqtt_test` and `mosquitto_pub -t mqtt_test -m test` in two separate sshs